Nature Adventures Camp Frequently Asked Questions

 Who is the Camp Director?

 Tricia DeGiulio is the Director of Environmental Education and Camping for the South Shore Natural Science Center in Norwell.
 Tricia joined the staff of the Science Center in January 2016 after spending more than 10 years at the Museum of Science in Boston developing and facilitating a nationally recognized hands-on, design-based engineering program.
 Tricia received a B.S. in Biology from Tufts University and an M.D. from Tufts Medical School.
 Her early exposure and exploration of the outdoors inspired in her a love of nature and equipped her with the skills of observation, critical thinking and problem solving which have served her well in all aspects of her life

 What does my child need to bring to camp?

-Campers of all ages should bring a PEANUT FREE snack, refillable water bottle, a change of clothes and appropriate close-toed shoes; Crocs and sandals are not allowed.
+Campers of all ages should bring a NUT FREE snack, refillable water bottle, a change of clothes and appropriate close-toed shoes; Crocs and sandals are not allowed.
 Insect repellent and sunscreen should be applied to campers before being dropped off.
-If your camper is attending Lunch Bunch, please send your child to camp with a PEANUT FREE lunch.
+If your camper is attending Lunch Bunch, please send your child to camp with a NUT FREE lunch.
 If your child requires medication to be taken during the camp day or has allergies, please contact the Camp Director to make arrangements.
 Please consider packing a Trashless Lunch.